vvscode/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 You can add Firebase to your app either semi-automatically using Android Studio, or manually [following this step-by-step official guide](https://firebase.google.com/docs/android/setup).
 In brief, to perform manual setup you first need to register your application in [firebase console](https://console.firebase.google.com/).
 If you already have GCM project, the console will prompt you to import it as new Firebase Cloud Messaging project.
 Register your application using the console, and download relevant google-services.json into your project’s main folder.
 More information about adding Firebase to your Android app can be found [here](https://firebase.google.com/docs/android/setup)

 Sample SDK projects _sinch-rtc-sample-push_ and _sinch-rtc-sample-video-push_ will require you to supply your own _google-services.json_ in order to be built.
-In the absence of this file gradle will show relevant error with explanation and relevant links and stop the build.
+In the absence of this file, gradle will show relevant error with explanation and relevant links and stop the build.
 That _google-services.json_ file is the main mean of automatization of support of Firebase services to your app.
 Android Studio’s _‘com.google.gms.google-services’_ plugin parses and adds relevant resources and permissions to your applications manifest automatically.

 ## Permissions required